Yiminghh/Yiminghh.github.io/content/authors/Yujie/_index.md

 ---
 # Display name
-title: Yiming Huang
+title: Yujie Zeng

 # Username (this should match the folder name)
 authors:
-- admin
+- Yujie

 # Is this the primary user of the site?
-superuser: true
+# superuser: true

 # Role/position
 role: Undergraduate